CryptoCaddy/web-app/docs/README.md

 If running from an IDE just use the run configuration described above.
 Otherwise you can use the Spring command line to run start the application (look up Spring CLI).
-Last options is using jetty to run the application through a terminal.
+Other option is to use jetty to run the application through terminal.

 ## Built With